 All students must bring in an absence note from a parent/guardian upon returning to school.
 Excuses on stationery should include the student's full name, date of absence, phone number, reason for absence, and parental signature.
 Without a written excuse, the period of absence will be classified as unexcused or unlawful.
 If an excuse is not turned in within 3 school days, the absence becomes unexcused.
 In case of chronic absenteeism, a physician's excuse may be required.

-Any student who has missed the bus and exhausted all possible means of transportation to school (without violating the school district's parking/driving Policy 6013, page 44 of the Student/Parent Handbook ) should call the school immediately for assistance at 833-1600, extension 2270.
+Any student who has missed the bus and exhausted all possible means of transportation to school (without violating the school district's parking/driving policies as outlined in the USCHS Student/Parent Handbook) should call the school immediately for assistance at 833-1600, extension 2270.